bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

-7. Assign SKUs to the options on the product
+7. Assign SKUs to the options on the product.

 First, retrieve the options associated with the option set.
 You will need the option's `option_value_id` to create an SKU.